chlc3d/natural-number-calculation-engine/nn_interpreter/README.md

 The NNCE interpreter uses the ASCII character set as its I/O mapping.

-### Outpd behavior
+### WRITD behavior
-OUTPD writes the value of the next cell to both STDOUT and the output tape.
+WRITD writes the value of the next cell to both STDOUT and the output tape.
 Note that this doesn't convert to ASCII: It writes the literal number or command stored in the next cell.